InRong/Glance/README.md

 insert into settings (setting,value) VALUES ('eveningtime', '19:00');

+insert into messages (host, name, value, description, display,action) values ('','If Morning','if','If Morning','0','1');
+insert into messages (host, name, value, description, display,action) values ('','If Afternoon','if','If Afternoon','0','1');
+insert into messages (host, name, value, description, display,action) values ('','If Evening','if','If Evening','0','1');
+insert into messages (host, name, value, description, display,action) values ('','If Night','if','If Night','0','1');

 Note that a restart may be necessary after the database update.

 10. To make the system autorun at boot,